EmmanueleVilla/WowProcess/README.md

 To make the app start automatically with Windows:
 1. **Startup Folder**:
    - Press `Win + R`, type `shell:startup`, and press Enter.
-   - Place a shortcut of `WoWProcessPriorityManager.exe` in this folder.
+   - Place a shortcut of `WoWProcess.exe` in this folder.
 2. **Task Scheduler** (for admin privileges):
    - Open **Task Scheduler** and create a new task.
    - Set the task to run at logon and configure it to run with highest privileges.
-   - Point the task to the `WoWProcessPriorityManager.exe` file.
+   - Point the task to the `WoWProcess.exe` file.

 ---